twentyciasia/100-days-of-code/log-mrfeeder.md

 I detect for the bug.
 The bug is why after dropable do not use to drag element. because elements inside it is maybe layer behind. not in front of drop area.
 I try to use z index but not a success and I try position have the same. after I change to use the outer box to append content maybe I fixed this bug. but it raises a new bug Planning to do more tomorrow: i will do it continue.

+### D21
+stuck everywhere. i searched but not ok. it dont help me anything. stuck and stuck Planning to do more tomorrow: help nhatnguyen frontend and find solution for my mind